Chase Trifecta Point Calculators

 If you're not sure of how many new accounts you've opened, you can sign up for a free Credit Karma account.
 It will show you how many new accounts you've opened and you can use that to see if you fall under the 5/24 rule.

 Trifectas & Combos

 All of the combinations listed below are featured in the calculator.
-Remember that the Chase Freedom is not included in the combinations due to the earning structure and not knowing what categories are offered in advance.
-The Chase Freedom should always be part of your card combination since it has no annual fee.
+Remember that the Chase Freedom Flex is not included in the combinations due to the earning structure and not knowing what categories are offered in advance and should always be part of your card combination since it has no annual fee.

 Chase Trifecta 1

 Cards: Chase Sapphire Reserve, Chase Ink Business Preferred, & Chase Freedom Unlimited